Detroit Red Wings extend Olli Määttä for two years, $6 million. Why it makes sense

 Among defenseman Olli Määttä's goals when he signed with the Detroit Red Wings was a desire to establish himself as a regular in the NHL.

 Määttä had been eligible for unrestricted free agency this summer.
-Määttä, 28, had five goals, 12 assists and a plus-five rating after 49 games this season.
-He has played on the second or third pairing, playing a smart, simple game and taking advantage of jumping up in plays and contributing offensively.
+The 28-year-old had five goals, 12 assists and a plus-five rating through 49 games this season.
+He has played on the second or third pairing, showing a smart, simple game and taking advantage of jumping up in plays and contributing offensively.

 The extension means the Wings have four defensemen under contract through next season: Määttä, Moritz Seider, Ben Chiarot and Filip Hronek.
 Pending UFA Jake Walman is likewise expected to be signed to an extension.